 In addition, they destabilized the entire industry by cutting short the ripening and finishing and rejecting the blame on Malagasy farmers, smugglers, hurricanes ...

-Eventually, Madagascar introduced control measures to limit the market for vanilla less than 7 months old; and an accreditation and market opening system limited to specific dates has been put in place.
-The objective was to maintain quality standards for buyers of vanilla pods but in truth, this approval system only served European companies holding the patent for the extraction of green vanilla because the holders of the approval for export mainly buy and resell green vanilla in bulk.
-The rest of the green vanilla picked before maturity is then parboiled and dried, lowering the quality of the dried vanilla and prepared to a very poor level, while subjecting it to price pressure from extract manufacturers.
+Eventually, Madagascar introduced control measures to limit the market for vanilla aged less than 7 months; and a system of approval and market opening limited to specific dates has been put in place.
+The objective was to maintain quality standards for buyers of vanilla pods, but in truth, this approval system only served European companies holding the green vanilla extraction patent because the holders of the approval exporters mainly buy and resell green vanilla in bulk.
+The rest of the green vanilla picked before maturity is then steamed and dried, lowering the quality of the dried and prepared vanilla to a very poor level, while subjecting it to price pressure from extract manufacturers.